MOUNTAIN ECOSYSTEMS FIELD COURSE B

-This is a field trip based subject conducted in February for seven days in total to be based at Falls Creek, Victoria.
-The field work will explore alpine and sub-alpine ecosystems in detail during daytime excursions, team based research work, and through evening discussions and lectures.
+This subject is based around a six-day field trip in late February (prior to the start of Semester 1) at Falls Creek, Victoria.
+The field work will explore alpine and sub-alpine ecosystems in detail during daytime excursions, team based research work in the Alpine National Park, and through evening discussions and lectures.
 Pre-trip materials including background reading and assessments will be provided online one month prior to the field trip.
 Your knowledge of the concepts and details will be assessed before the residency at Falls Creek.
 Post field trip commitments will involve completion of a report based on the project work you have conducted.
 Aspects of alpine geology, hydrology, soils, and aquatic and terrestrial plant and animal communities will be considered in detail.
 Potential and real threats to alpine ecosystems will be addressed.
 This subject is an introduction to field research and will be suitable for aspiring park rangers, ecologists and anyone interested in a career working in science and the environment.

 Subject Co-ordinatorEwen Silvester

 Prerequisites Students must have completed 45 credit points of second year science subjects

 Quota Management StrategyMerit based quota management

 Quota-conditions or rulesStudents selected from provisionally enrolled list, based on previous results.

 Special conditionsStudents MUST check details of field trip dates, costs and reimbursement cut-off dates with the Subject Coordinator / SHE AW Admin.
 This field subject incurs additional costs.
 The field trip start point is from Wodonga campus and students are expected to make their own way there or travel independently to Falls Creek directly - both of these options are at the students own cost.